Colin Matthews: Honours

 In 1998 Colin Matthews was awarded an honorary doctorate by the University of Nottingham, where he has been honorary professor since 2005.
 He is currently Prince Consort Professor of Music at the Royal College of Music, where he was made FRCM in 2007, and distinguished visiting fellow in composition at the University of Manchester.
 He was a governor of the Royal Northern College of Music (where he is FRNCM) from 2001 to 2008.
 In 2010 he was made an Honorary Member of the Royal Academy of Music.
 He was presented with the Royal Philharmonic Society/Performing Right Society Leslie Boosey Award in 2005, honouring an individual who has made an outstanding contribution to the furtherance of contemporary music in Britain; and the Gramophone 2017 Special Achievement Award in recognition of his work for NMC.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for services to music.

+In 2024 Matthews was nominated for an Ivor Novello Award at The Ivors Classical Awards.
+Mosaics was nominated for Best Orchestral Composition.